EloisaElias/Elo_portfolio/README.md

 ---

 ###27_Profit_curve
-  	Summary:
-  	Goal:

-  	Tradeoffs:
-  		- Advantages:
-  		- Downside:
-  		- Solution:
+  	Summary: Profit Curves allow us to compare models and select the one that will maximize profit for a specified cost-benefit
+  	Goal: Obtain the maximum profit transaccion per classifier.

-  	Dataset:
+  	Dataset: churn.csv

-  	The fun part:
+  	The fun part:Calculation of the higher profit per transaction.
 ###26_AdaBoosting_Classsifier
   	Summary: Gradient boosting is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
   	Goal: Usage of Sklearn Boost algorithms and SearchGrid.

-  	Tradeoffs:
-  		- Advantages:
-  		- Downside:
-  		- Solution:

-  	Dataset:
+  	Dataset: spam.csv

   	The fun part: Grid search
 ###25_Boosting
   	Summary: Gradient boosting is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
   	Goal: Usage of Sklearn Boost algorithms and SearchGrid.

-  	Tradeoffs:
-  		- Advantages:
-  		- Downside:
-  		- Solution:

-  	Dataset:
+  	Dataset: sklearn.dataset

   	The fun part: Grid search
 ###24_SVM_hyperparameter_C